Upcycled planter alternatives for your garden

 Old bikes can be painted and decorated with baskets or wooden boxes filled with flowering plants on the front and back.

-Old wheelbarrows make gorgeous upcycled planters for the backyard.
+Old wheelbarrows make gorgeous upcycled planters for the backyard and you can move them around the garden to get the best light.

-Barrels that have been cut in half can be turned into beautiful alternative planters for the garden.
+Barrels that have been cut in half can be turned into beautiful alternative planters for the garden and they look great filled with annual flowers.

 Old prams make cute upcycled alternative planters.
 This one is filled with gorgeous Hydrangeas.